desmos-labs/desmos/docs/validators/upgrades/automatic/overview.md

 If you want to know more about setting up the `upgrade_manager` (the binary responsible for handling automatic upgrades), please refer to the [Setup](./setup.md) page.

-If you want to know how proposal-based upgrades will work, please refer to the [Upgrade procedure](./upgrade-procedure.md) page.
+If you want to know how proposal-based upgrades will work, please refer to the [Workflow](./workflow.md) page.